-Searching for a mortgage loan?
-We will be glad to help!
-Give us a call at 701.222.0100.
+Shopping for a mortgage?
+We will be glad to assist you!
+Give us a call today at 701.222.0100.
 Ready to begin?
 Apply Here.

-Some have said that only in the case your new interest will be at least 2 points under your current rate, should you refinance your loan.
-Maybe that was sound advice several years ago, but as refinance costs have been getting lower, it could be time to look into it.
-A refinanced loan may be worth its cost several times over, factoring in the advantages that it brings, along with a reduced interest rate.
+Ever heard the pearl of wisdom that states you should only refinance if your new interest rate will be at least 2 points under your existing rate?
+Perhaps several years ago that was wise advice, but since refinance costs have been getting lower, it could be time to look into it.
+A refinanced mortgage is often worth its cost several times over, because of the advantages that it brings, along with a lower interest rate.

 Fees and Expenses

 All of these benefits do cost something, though.
 You'll have the same sort of fees as you did with your current mortgage.
 Included in your costs may be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other fees.

 You might investigate paying points to be given a lower interest rate.
 The amount you'll save on the life of the loan might be substantial if you have paid up front about 3% of the new loan balance.
 You may be told that points can be deducted on your income taxes, but since tax regulations can be difficult to keep up with, please consult your tax professional before making any decisions based on this.

 Another thing about taxes is that if you lower your interest rate, naturally you'll also be reducing the paid interest amount that you will be able to deduct on your federal income taxes.
 This is one more expense that some borrowers take into consideration.
 Call us at 701.222.0100 to help you do the math.